 With the keys to ‘Abdu’l-Bahá’s New York apartment on his person, Dr. Bagdadi held on tight.
 Straining to pull himself inside, he eventually secured a place for himself in the safety of the car.

 Then . . . more trouble.
-A trainman spotted him, angrily protesting his stowing away.
-Once Dr. Bagdadi produced a business card with the credentials “Dr.,” the trainman relented, unaware that this doctor’s “urgent mission” involved delivering an oriental rug to a man named Smiley.
+A conductor spotted him, angrily protesting his stowing away.
+But once Dr. Bagdadi produced a business card with the credentials “Dr.,” the trainman relented, unaware that this doctor’s “urgent mission” involved delivering an oriental rug to a man named Smiley.

 Back at the Mountain House, ‘Abdu’l-Bahá and Mr. Smiley were shaking hands and saying their goodbyes.
 Dr. Bagdadi came rushing up.
 It wasn’t so much the doctor’s disheveled appearance that shocked Mr. Smiley, nor even the gift of a Persian rug, but the gift of this particular Persian rug.